-Delbo drew for several Marvel titles based on popular television cartoon in the 1980s and 1990s.
-In the mid-1980s, he pencilled some issues of 'Thundercats'.
-He was the regular penciller on 'The Transformers' from 1988 to 1990, and he drew the first two issues of 'Captain Planet and the Planeteers' in 1991.
-He then went on to do 'Brute Force' in 1990 and 'NFL Superpro' in 1991-92.
-In the 1990s, he also drew for 'Mickey Spillane's Mike Danger' at Tekno and Big.
+By the 1980s and 1990s, Delbo was drawing for several Marvel titles based on popular television cartoons.
+He pencilled some issues of 'Thundercats', was the regular penciller on 'The Transformers' from 1988 to 1990, and he drew the first two issues of 'Captain Planet and the Planeteers' in 1991.
+He went on to do 'Brute Force' with Simon Furman in 1990 and 'NFL Superpro' in 1991-92.
+In the 1990s, he also drew 'Mickey Spillane's Mike Danger' for Tekno and Big.

 José Delbo also founded a Cartoon Camp for young cartoonists originally housed at the International Museum of Cartoon Art, and has been active painting six foot tall murals.